Canada Assistance Plan: Cuts to the program (1990s)

-The 1990 Canadian federal budget capped the growth of the Canada Assistance Plan at 5% for provinces who did not receive equalization payments for 1990-91 and 1991-92 fiscal years.
+The 1990 Canadian federal budget capped the annual growth of the Canada Assistance Plan at 5% for provinces who did not receive equalization payments for 1990-91 and 1991-92 fiscal years.
 That decision was incorporated into the Government Expenditure Restraint Act (C-69) that received royal assent on 1 February 1991.
 The 1991 Canadian federal budget extended the measure through 1994–95.

 The government of British Columbia challenged that provision in courts and the Supreme Court of Canada, in the landmark Reference Re Canada Assistance Plan (BC) decision, ruled on 15 August 1991 that the capping was indeed constitutional.

 Further restrictions were applied when the 1994 Canadian federal budget froze CAP payments to their 1994-95 levels for the 1995-96 fiscal year.
 Unlike the 1990 freeze it applied to all the Canadian provinces, including those who received equalization payments.

 Debates

 From its inception the Canada Assistance Plan was under scrutiny from the federal government.
 As the arrangement was a cost-sharing program and open-ended in nature, the federal government was concerned about an escalation of costs it could not control.

 Despite escalating costs in the early 1980s, the Nielsen Task Force on Program Review found that no serious alternative could replace the CAP.